cparnot/XgridFUSE/Dev-Notes.markdown

 # How does FUSEFileSystem superclass work?

+* These are my notes to understand how FUSEFileSystem works
+* See source code in MacFUSE/macfuse-objc
 * respond to applicationDidFinishLaunching:
 	* create an instance of FUSEFileSystem, using the class listed in the info.plist
 	* start fuse if shouldStartFuse returns YES, otherwise nothing